Prepare Your Family’s Tax Return

 Sit down with your Big Red File, a calculator, a pad of paper and a pencil and simply start adding it up.
 I generally try to get at least a little organized first and separate out business receipts from personal ones.
 Then I make a stack for income, one for deductions and one for everything else and start listing the items on separate sheets of paper (one for income, one for deductions, etc).
 When I get to the bottom of the stack, I total my columns and try not to freak out.

-4. Prepare the return yourself or better yet, outsource it to the pros
+4. Prepare yourself or better yet, outsource to the pros

 I always do my taxes myself, usually even by hand, but that’s because I LOVE filling out forms and have read enough tax returns to make the average person go blind.
 But unless your return is ridiculously simple (an EZ form, for example) (and lucky you!), I highly recommend using tax preparation software like TurboTax or TaxCut.
 However, even better than doing it yourself is hiring a tax return professional like a CPA or a registered agent to prepare it for you.
 The hundred bucks you spend having someone else do the dirty work is well worth it for the peace of mind it provides, not to mention the additional benefit of having a professional to hold your hand if the IRS takes any issue with your return.